On a representation of the fundamental class of an ideal due to Lejeune-Jalabert: The Scarf complex

-\end{thm} Also the sign in \eqref{gulgron} equals $\sgn(\eta)$, see \cite[Theorem~5.1]{LW}.
-We should remark that we use a different sign convention in this paper than in \cite{LW}, which essentially corresponds to a different orientation of the $(n-1)$-simplex or to a different choice of bases for the modules $E_k$, cf.\ \cite{AW, LW2}.
-In this paper we will use the convention that if \eqref{upplosning} is the Koszul complex, then the coefficient of the only basis element of $E_n$ is $\dbar[1/f_1]\w\cdots \w\dbar[1/f_n]$, whereas in \cite{LW} it equals $\dbar[1/f_n]\w\cdots \w\dbar[1/f_1]$.
+We let $\sgn(\alpha)$ denote the sign of the permutation $\eta$.
+This is the sign that appears in \eqref{snor} in Theorem ~\ref{main} as well as in \eqref{poor}.
+We should remark that we use a different sign convention in this paper than in \cite{LW, LW2}, which corresponds to a different orientation of the $(n-1)$-simplex or, equivalently, to a different choice of bases for the modules $E_k$, cf.\ \cite{AW, LW2}.